ivanlou/CPSC-441-471-Assignments/Airline_Reservation_System/readMe.txt

 -There is only one airline
 -User can reserve multiple tickets
--The airline will not have multiple flights during the same time -The airline only has 5 different flights (each flight has a different departure time) -Each flight is assigned to one gate (different flights)
+-The airline will not have multiple flights during the same time -The airline only has 5 different flights
+-Each flight is assigned to one gate (different gates for each flight)

 Constraints:
 -Users must log-in to reserve a ticket
--A seat cannot be resrved more than once in the same flight -Each flight must have their own set of seats (One table for each flight; table contains the seats for said flight)
+-A seat cannot be resrved more than once in the same flight -Each flight must have their own set of seats

 Featues:
 -User Log-in/Log-Out or Registration